-The benefit is half of the insured's average daily earnings during the 3 months immediately before unemployment.
-The benefit is paid after a 7-day waiting period for up to 90 days to those with between 6 and 12 months of coverage; for up to 240 days with more than 10 years of coverage or aged 50 or older or disabled.
+Unemployment benefit: 50% of the insured's average daily earnings during the three months immediately before unemployment is paid after a seven-day waiting period for up to 90 days to those with six to 12 months of coverage; for up to 240 days with more than 10 years of coverage and aged 50 or older or disabled.

 The minimum daily benefit is 90% of the minimum daily wage.
-(The minimum daily wage is 24,800 won.)
+(The minimum daily wage is 36,640 won.)